lebalz/python2go/README.md

 - `Python2Go: Install` installs python and configures vs code global settings to use the newly installed python. **Restart vs code** after installation.
 - `Python2Go: Configure` (Re)configures vs code to use the installed version of python.
 - `Python2Go: Uninstall` uninstalls python from your system.
-- `Python2Go: Python Installed?` checks if python is installed on your system.
+- `Python2Go: Check Installation` checks if python is installed on your system.
+- `Python2Go: Install pip package` installs a pip package (with the `--user` flag)
+- `Python2Go: Uninstall pip package` uninstalls a pip package
+- `Python2Go: Upgrade pip package (latest version)` upgrades a pip package
+- `Python2Go: Upgrade pip` upgrades a the pip package
+- `Python2Go: Set Python version` sets a different python version

 ## commands for other plugins